PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Classification results

 \subsection{Neural Networks' baseline}

-Our proposed PSO-ConvNets is comprised of two phases in which the first phase trains ConvNets model and the second phase utilizes PSO algorithm.
+Our proposed PSO-ConvNet approach is comprised of two phases in which the first phase refers to the training of each ConvNet independently and the second phase refers to the collective training of the ConvNets wherein each ConvNet integrates information exchanged by neighboring ConvNets following a PSO inspired approach.
 In this experiment, we focus on analysis of training ConvNets and leave out PSO phase.
 As we described in Section~\ref{sec:convnets}, a ConvNets is built on a re-trained model instead of transfer learning model because the training is faced with over-fitting after a short time.
 In addition, we unfrozen the layers of ConvNets so that we can re-use the model's architecture and weights.
 Retraining a model from scratch would take more time than re-using weights.
 In this sense, we compare the performance of a re-trained model (model with unfrozen layers) to a transfer learning model (model with frozen layers).
 We also call the transfer learning model as a baseline.
 Furthermore, to enable augmentation for image input, we train the baseline in only one step.
 This means that an input after feature extraction is continuously becoming the input for the next layers (usually comprises of global pooling and fully connected layers).
-In transfer learning, training usually is separated into two separated steps which includes feature extraction and fine-tuning steps.
+In transfer learning, training usually is separated into two separated steps which includes feature extraction and fine-tuning.
+The parameters for this experiment are described in Table~\ref{tab:table_parameters} and can be categorized into two groups, namely, ConvNets and Augmentation.
+The first one concerns internal settings for ConvNets including the lengths of training, Gaussian noise level and size of fully connected layer as well as batch size.
+We set the number of iterations at 40 since the training appears to start over-fitting by that iteration.
+We also add Gaussian noise as well as carefully choosing the number of neurons in fully connected layer to reduce over-fitting.
+The batch size is set at 32 to take full capability of GPUs' memory.
+The second group controls the augmentation for ConvNets including standard techniques such as rotation range, width shift range, height shift range, shear range and zoom range.
+Besides, channel shift range, fill mode and preprocessing also makes ConvNets more robust.